Session Replay

 View the number of captured sessions

-To review your Session Replay quota and retention timeframe, navigate to the Plans & Billing page for your organization.
+To review your Session Replay quota and retention time frame, navigate to the Plans & Billing page for your organization.

 Search for a replay